zahidhasan1993/desiCuisine/README.md

 * banner changing button when user log in and log out
 * hover on user image show you user name

+* page is fully responsive
+* One Click pdf Download to blog page